tommyli3318/tommyli3318/README.md

 ### 💻About Me💻
 Hello :)
-I'm Tommy, I am very passionate about coding and my work revolves around my goal of developing software that improves people's lives.
+I'm Tommy, I really enjoy coding and my work revolves around my goal of developing software that improves people's lives.

 #### Quick Overview
 * Junior in Computer Science at the University of California, Irvine